812405/machine-learning-2023/README.md

-# machine-learning-2023
-# machine learning 2023 is a repository for team100 experiments with machine learing of any type
+# machine learning 2023 is a repository for team100 experiments with machine learing of any type.